 MO 85th Anniversary Festival

-In 2022 Mass Observation is celebrating 85 years of the Mass Observation movement.
+In 2022 Mass Observation celebrated 85 years of the Mass Observation movement.

-To celebrate MO’s 85th Anniversary, we are launching a festival programme of events and activities exploring different themes MO has touched upon over the course of its history.
+To celebrate MO’s 85th Anniversary, we launched a festival programme of events and activities exploring different themes MO has touched upon over the course of its history.

-As part of these celebrations, we will be running a seminar series.
+As part of these celebrations, we are running a seminar series.

 Some events will need be booked via Eventbrite and all details may be found on this page.

 We enjoyed celebrating MO’s 85th Anniversary with you so much we are continuing into its 86th!

 Illustration of everyday life by Martha Doyle